jeka-dev/jeka/README.md

 * The Jerkar project is preconfigured for Intellij (.iml and modules.xml are stored in git).
 * Make sure the project is configured with a JDK8.
 * Run `org.jerkar.CoreBuild` class main method.
-This class is located in *build/def* folder of *org.jerkar.core* project.
+This class is located in *build/def* folder, inside *org.jerkar.core* project.
 * This launches a Jerkar build that create the full distrib in *org.jerkar.core/build/output/distrib* folder

 # Status

-First releases has been delivered.
-It contains all features a self respecting build tool must have : from compilation to publication features.
+Last release contains all features a self respecting build tool must have : from compilation to publication features.
-Currently Jerkar is undergoing a deep reworking in order to leverage of JKK8 features.
+Currently Jerkar is undergoing a deep reworking in order to leverage of Java8 features.
 API is getting more polished but cannot be considered as stable for now.